-Upon termination notification, the CART will provide volunteers to assist in cleaning and packing up the shelter into the cache trailer.
+Upon termination notification, the TASM and CART will assure cleaning and packing up of the shelter into the cache trailer.
 All kennels, food and water bowls, trash cans, and other equipment must be cleaned, disinfected, and dry before placing them in the cache trailer.
 All cache supplies and equipment will be packed into their appropriate containers and marked before being placed into the cache trailer.

-Animal food will not be placed into the trailer.
-All remaining food can be claimed by the CART volunteers.
-Any unclaimed food will be put in the garbage.
+Animal food will not be placed into the cache trailer.
+All remaining food should be distributed to local humane societies or animal rescues.
+Any undistributed food will be put in the garbage.